Time Entry Frequently Asked Questions

 - If the pay period end date falls on a weekend or Holiday, the hourly employee is required to submit the timesheet on the Friday or workday prior to the holiday.
 Supervisors will then approve on the following workday before 3 pm.

-- Please click here to see a complete list of semi-monthly timecard supervisor approval due dates
+- View a complete list of FY2026 Semi-monthly timecard supervisor approval due dates.

 - No, the Payroll and Tax Compliance Office sends reminders for each pay period.
 However, if you have no hours to report, you are not required to submit a timecard with zero hours.